 What They’ll Be Learning

-As your child plays any version of Apples to Apples, they will be comparing and contrasting words.
+As your child plays any version of Apples to Apples, they will compare and contrast words.
 They’ll have to look at the words in their hands, read the definitions, and decide which one is the best match.

-On their turn to judge, they’ll also have to think critically about all of the options, and decide which one fits best.
+On their turn to judge, they’ll also have to think critically about all the options and decide which fits best.

 Other skills your child will practice while playing Apples to Apples Junior: